The Nest

 You must speak with your tax specialist and accountant to initiate this transfer.

-Am I allowed to buy a house under an LLC and rent to myself?
+Can I buy a house under an LLC and rent to myself?

 We do not recommend clients initiate this structure.
 Even if it sometimes may make financial sense, there’s a caveat.